OCHOLA-EDDYPHIL/NetworkSimulation/README.md

-# Enhanced SCES School Network
+# Basic SCES School Network

-This project simulates an enhanced SCES school network using Python, NetworkX, and Matplotlib.
+This project simulates a basic version of SCES school network using Python, NetworkX, and Matplotlib.
 It allows users to visualize the network topology and find the shortest path between nodes.

 ## Features